The I of the Storm: Plot

 Dewey Crowe (Damon Herriman) meets with Boyd (Walton Goggins) at a bar.
-They discuss their new aspects in life.
-Dewey has to turn down a prostitute due to lack of money and rejects Boyd's offer of money.
-At a roadhouse, Raylan (Timothy Olyphant) and Winona (Natalie Zea) attend a Dave Alvin performance but are forced to leave when they see Tim (Jacob Pitts) in the roadhouse.
+They discuss their new prospects in life.
+Dewey has to turn down a sex worker due to lack of funds and rejects Boyd's offer of money.
+At a roadhouse, Raylan (Timothy Olyphant) and Winona (Natalie Zea) attend a Dave Alvin performance, but leave when they see Tim (Jacob Pitts) in the roadhouse, as they’re still unsure about taking their relationship public.

-Dewey travels on a church bus when men intercept the bus and steal a bag of OxyContin from one of the dead men.
-While talking to Raylan about the case, Mullen (Nick Searcy) shares his concern for Tim after the shootout in the previous mission as Tim feels no remorse or any other feeling.
+Next we see Dewey traveling on a church bus when it is high jacked by gunmen.
+They kill the man in charge and steal a bag of OxyContin from the dead men.
+Back at the marshal’s office, while discussing the case with Raylan, Mullen (Nick Searcy) shares his concern for Tim after the shootout in the previous episode as Tim seemingly feels no remorse for killing a man.
 Dewey confronts Boyd about the bus incident, thinking that Boyd is involved but Boyd denies being part of the robbery.
 Dewey then decides to steal the drugs from the robbers by himself.
 Raylan asks Ava (Joelle Carter) about Boyd's possible connection to the robbery and she gives him an address to a bar which Boyd frequents.
 She also tells Raylan that Boyd lives with her to pay the mortgage, as long as he is not involved in anything illegal.

 Unable to find a mask, Dewey decides to wear a hat and pretends to be Raylan when he breaks into the house of the robbers.
 He threatens the robbers to reveal the location of the OxyContin and leaves, telling multiple times he is Raylan.
 Unknown to Dewey, a woman saw his actions through another room in the house.
-While talking to Doyle (Joseph Lyle Taylor), Raylan finds that the woman identified him as the man who broke into the house.
-He talks to the woman, who confirms Raylan is not the same person and Raylan eventually deduces that Dewey is involved.
+This woman is a confidential informant for Doyle Bennett (Joseph Lyle Taylor).
+Because of this, Doyle assumes Raylan is corrupt and awkwardly tries to get Raylan to confess.
+Rylan learns that the woman identified him as the man who broke into the house.
+He confronts the woman, who confirms Raylan is not the same person.
+Raylan eventually deduces that Dewey is involved.
 He tells Doyle to issue an all-points bulletin on Dewey.